Inside Trump's Plan to Flip Blue States in 2020

 The campaign’s political advisor, Stepien, says that is the case for Minnesota, which he sees having similar demographics and political leanings as Pennsylvania, which Trump flipped from blue to red for the first time in a presidential race since George H.W.
 Bush defeated Michael Dukakis there in 1988.
 “We like how the math works in Minnesota,” Stepien says.
 Both states have urban centers where Trump does poorly, but they also have large rural and blue-collar areas.
 The challenge in Minnesota will be whether Trump can generate enough enthusiasm across the state to overcome his low approval ratings among suburban voters around Minneapolis-St. Paul.
 “There is a pathway to victory in Minnesota, so why wouldn’t we invest there?”
 Carr says.

 Democratic strategists have been watching the Trump campaign spend sizable amounts of money to find voters Michigan, Wisconsin, Pennsylvania, Florida and Texas.
 But they haven’t seen major financial investments in some of the states the Trump campaign says it is trying to bring into Trump’s column.
-“They do a lot of talking and they haven’t backed that up by their campaign strategy yet,” says Josh Scherwin, senior strategist and communications director for Priorities USA, a large Democratic Super PAC.
-“It’s one thing to see what they’re saying and different to see what they’re actually doing, where they’re investing their resources,” Scherwin says.
+“They do a lot of talking and they haven’t backed that up by their campaign strategy yet,” says Josh Schwerin, senior strategist and communications director for Priorities USA, a large Democratic Super PAC.
+“It’s one thing to see what they’re saying and different to see what they’re actually doing, where they’re investing their resources,” Schwerin says.

-Based on what he’s seen, Scherwin thinks it’s unlikely Trump will gather enough momentum to flip New Mexico.
+Based on what he’s seen, Schwerin thinks it’s unlikely Trump will gather enough momentum to flip New Mexico.
 “If they made dramatic enough gains that they could play in New Mexico, it would be such a big blowout that we wouldn’t need to have these conversations.
-It’s just not on the radar right now,” says Scherwin.
+It’s just not on the radar right now,” says Schwerin.

 He may be right.
 The Trump campaign is betting he’s not.